3C0D/obsidian-sample-plugin-modif/README.md

+# Plugin Development Template

 ## Development

 This plugin uses a template that automates the development and publication processes on GitHub, including releases.
 You can develop either inside or outside your Obsidian vault.

 ### Environment Setup

+#### File Structure
-- `main.ts` and `styles.css` must be in the `src` folder.
+- All source files must be in the `src` folder:
+  - `main.ts`
+  - `styles.css`

-- After building, `styles.css` will appear in the root folder (this is normal for the release process).
+> **Note:** If `styles.css` is accidentally placed in the root folder instead of `src`, it will be automatically moved to the correct location when running any development command.
+After building, a copy of `styles.css` will appear in the root folder as part of the normal release process.

-#### Development Options:
+#### Development Options
 1. **Inside the vault's plugins folder:**
-   - Delete the `.env` file.
+   - Delete the `.env` file
-   - Run npm commands as usual.
+   - Run npm commands as usual

 2. **Outside the vault:**
    - Set the paths in the `.env` file:
      - `TestVault` for development
      - `RealVault` for production simulation
-   - Necessary files will be automatically copied to the targeted vault.
+   - Necessary files will be automatically copied to the targeted vault

 ### Available Commands